ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - Determine the input data (in tuples) by taking the Cartesian product of relations in the from list.
 - For each input tuple that is generated, filter it by applying the predicates in the (optional) `where` clause.
-- If the optional `group by` clause is present, group tuples produced from the same document by the values specified in the group-by list and compute the result of the `aggregate` functions within the select list.
+- If the optional `group by` clause is present, group tuples that are produced from the same document by the values that are specified in the group-by list and compute the result of the `aggregate` functions within the select list.
 - Consolidate any overlapping tuples, according to the policy defined in the (optional) `consolidation` clause.
 If the optional `order by` clause is present, order these tuples by the values of the order-by list.
 - Compute all expressions within the `select` list on each tuple, and rename the columns as specified by the `as` clauses.
 - If the optional `limit` clause is present, limit the number of output tuples to the specified number of tuples for each document.